-With the updated values it was far easier to draw on examples or “cultural moments” in conversation.
+After the updated values and company culture goals, it was far easier to draw on examples or “cultural moments” in conversation.
 “Yes, and…” came from a team offsite improv class that we did in 2018.
-Several times a week ever since, we could be heard saying “yes, and…” in conversation as we implemented the improv technique to build on each other’s ideas in conversations, and explicitly avoided the “no, but” responses that are so common in group dynamics, especially around challenging problems related to product development, or operations.
+Several times a week ever since, we could be heard saying “yes, and…” in conversation as we implemented the improv technique to build on each other’s ideas in conversations.
+We explicitly avoided the “no, but” responses that are so common in group dynamics, especially around challenging problems related to product development, or operations.
 This “Yes, and…” value was alive and directly at work day-to-day, and had earned a place in our formal “culture values” list.

-We were very-much a “work together, in an office” culture.
+Above all, we were very-much a “work together, in an office” culture.
 Suddenly we are 100% virtual work-from-home, less physically connected, more asynchronous in our communication… not to mention the anxiety and emotions of economic uncertainty, health concerns for our friends and family, and a drastic new challenges to our community of fellow Seattle and WA state citizens.
-How has this challenged our culture, did we need to add new values?
+Consequently, how has this challenged our culture, did we need to add new values?

 We decide that yes, it was time to add a 6th value, far afield from our comfort zone.
 “Fail fast, in public” essentially asks us to embrace the idea of trying new things much, much more quickly than we ever have before–and to make those experiments happen live, in front of our users, customers, investors, and peers.
 COVID represents so much new uncertainty in business, that we asked ourselves to elevate our pace of experimentation way, way, way beyond our cultural norm.

-Voodle = Connecting the world through real-life moments
+Voodle Company Culture = Connecting the world through real-life moments